You are here:

 A fairly close literal translation of the Kaurna text is as follows:

 ‘We, the Indigenous people of the Adelaide Plains acknowledge the University of Adelaide’s statement.
-These words on this paper recognise injustice (bad/evil) for Indigenous people.
+These words on this page recognise injustice (bad/evil) for Indigenous people.
 The University is making a statement to Indigenous people so as to not allow injustice (bad/evil) to continue, in order to make things better and work towards reconciliation.’

 University of South Australia